 When we landed and were waiting at baggage claim, out came the biggest suitcase – my husband’s.
 Then we spotted the middle-sized suitcase – my own.
 But Noah’s sweet little suitcase was no where in sight and you can imagine his tears!

 Thankfully a kindly porter came to the rescue.
-He took Noah by the hand, led him to an area behind the luggage carousel, and there it was!
+He took Noah by the hand, led him to an area behind the luggage carousel, and when they came out Noah had his little suitcase in tow!
 Now our vacation at the Divi Divi Hotel could begin.

-One morning during our stay we heard that a mother cat was about to give birth right under a bush near our hotel-room patio.
-Folks gathered to wait and watch, and many other parents brought their children.
+One morning during our stay we heard that a mother cat was about to give birth under a bush that by chance was very near our hotel-room patio.
+Folks gathered to watch and wait, and many other parents brought their children.

 But as the wait dragged on, the crowd gradually dispersed.
 Danny and I went back to our patio, but Noah refused to leave the spot and watched over that mother cat patiently until her labor ended.
 I think he was the only one still there to welcome the newborn kittens.
 (Years later Noah had another wondrous experience when he worked at a horse farm on Martha’s Vineyard and stayed late into the night to watch a mare deliver her foal!)